ckeditor/ckeditor5/docs/getting-started/setup/configuration.md

 {@img assets/img/full-toolbar.png 938 Sample CKEditor&nbsp;5 toolbar.}

 CKEditor&nbsp;5 comes with a flexible, fully configurable toolbar which lets the integrators set the UI buttons and dropdowns for various features.
 A simple, basic setup is shown in the snippet above.
-However, the toolbar configuration can get really advanced, and for the best UX, there are two of these: the {@link getting-started/setup/toolbar editor toolbar} and the {@link features/blocktoolbar block toolbar}.
+However, the toolbar configuration can get really advanced, and for the best UX, there are two of these: the {@link getting-started/setup/toolbar editor toolbar} and the {@link setup/blocktoolbar block toolbar}.

 Some features also sport their own dedicated toolbars, like the {@link features/images-overview#image-contextual-toolbar image toolbar} or the {@link features/tables#toolbars table toolbars}.
 You will find all information about these in the {@link features/index respective feature guides}.

+## Setting the editor UI language

+CKEditor&nbsp;5 currently supports more than 40 languages, while many more community translations are also available.
+This also includes RTL and CJK languages.
+The translation packs are available both as npm packages and from CDN.
+Refer to the {@link getting-started/setup/ui-language UI language} guide for details.

 ## Removing features